questions and activity ideas for the upper elementary read aloud Brave Irene

 Summary of the Read Aloud Brave Irene

 Irene heads towards the duchess in the wind and snow.
-As she walks, the wind gets stronger and the snow falls more heavily.
-The wind ripped open the box that the dress was in, and the dress flies away.
+As she walks, the wind gets stronger, and the snow falls more heavily.
+The wind ripped open the box that the dress was in, and the dress flew away.

 Irene decides to continue her trip so that she can explain to the duchess what happened.
-She falls in a hole and twists her ankle, but continues on.
-As it gets darker, she gets lost and the snow gets deeper.
+She falls into a hole and twists her ankle but continues on.
+As it gets darker, she gets lost, and the snow gets deeper.
 She falls off a small cliff and gets stuck in the snow.
-She finally frees herself, and then decides to use the box she was still carrying as a sled.
+She finally frees herself and then decides to use the box she is still carrying as a sled.

 As Irene nears the palace, she finds the dress on a tree and is able to present it to the duchess for the ball.